coinbase/coinbase-php/README.md

 An easy way to buy, send, and accept [bitcoin](http://en.wikipedia.org/wiki/Bitcoin) through the [Coinbase API](https://coinbase.com/docs/api/overview).

-This library only supports the [API key authentication method](https://coinbase.com/docs/api/overview).
-OAuth2 support is not yet implemented.
+This library supports both the [API key authentication method](https://coinbase.com/docs/api/overview) and OAuth.
+The below examples use an API key - for instructions on how to use OAuth, see [OAuth Authentication](#oauth-authentication).

 ## Installation